damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 - Have admin access
 - Send emails via `mail()` function
 - Use any server-side language or script

+This kind of actions depend necessarily on server-side processing, which are not handled by static-only web servers, as we explained in the [first post of this series][part-1].

 ### Overcoming the limitations